Corrected generalized cross-validation for finite ensembles of penalized estimators: Introduction

-\paragraph{Ensemble risk characterization. } Ensemble methods combine weak predictors to yield strong predictors and are a common part of the statistical machine learning toolkit \citep{hastie2009elements}.
+\paragraph{Ensemble risk characterization. } Ensemble methods combine weak predictors to produce strong predictors and are a common part of the statistical machine learning toolkit \citep{hastie2009elements}.
 Several variants exist such as bagging \citep{breiman_1996,buhlmann2002analyzing}, random forests \citep{breiman2001random}, stacking \citep{wolpert1992stacked}, among others.
-These methods are widely used due to their ability to improve prediction accuracy and robustness.
+These methods are widely used because of their ability to improve prediction accuracy and robustness.
 The risk behavior of ensemble methods has been a topic of recent interest. \cite{patil2022bagging} provide a strategy for analyzing the risk of an ensemble of general predictors and present exact risk asymptotics for an ensemble of ridge predictors.
-Other related work on ensemble risk analysis include \citet{lejeune2020implicit,ando2023high}. \citet{loureiro2022fluctuations,adlam2020understanding} provide insights into the fluctuations in risk of ensemble methods, demonstrating that the risk can be significantly reduced by appropriately choosing the ensemble size and the diversity of the predictors.
+Other related work on ensemble risk analysis include \citet{lejeune2020implicit,ando2023high,loureiro2022fluctuations,adlam2020understanding}, among others, which provide insights into the fluctuations in risk of ensemble methods, demonstrating that the risk can be significantly reduced by properly choosing the ensemble size.
 They also highlight the importance of the correlation structure among the predictors in determining the risk of the ensemble.
-Recently, \citet{du2023subsample} show that the naive extension of GCV estimator for ridge ensemble is generally inconsistent for finite ensemble size $M>1$, but it becomes consistent again when $M$ approaches infinity.
-The follow-up work of \cite{patil2023generalized} provides structural and risk equivalences between subsampling and ridge regularization.
+Recently, \citet{du2023subsample} show that the naive extension of the GCV estimator for the ridge ensemble is generally inconsistent for a finite ensemble size $M>1$, but it becomes consistent again when $M$ approaches infinity.
+The follow-up work of \cite{patil2023generalized} provides certain structural and risk equivalences between subsampling and ridge regularization.
 This work identifies an inflation factor of $\Delta / M$, for some finite bias term $\Delta$ (independent of $M$), between the risk of the ensemble at a given regularization level and full ridge at a larger ``induced'' regularization level.
 This inflation vanishes as $M \to \infty$.
-Even though GCV is consistent for ridge regression $(M=1)$ or the infinite-ensemble ridge $(M = \infty)$, these two works suggest the naive extension of GCV for finite-ensemble ridge may be inconsistent for $1< M < \infty$.
+Even though GCV is consistent for ridge regression $(M=1)$ or the infinite-ensemble ridge $(M = \infty)$, these two works suggest that the naive extension of GCV for finite-ensemble ridge may be inconsistent for $1< M < \infty$.